Hurricane Preparedness Plans for Businesses

 Know and Address Your Vulnerabilities

 Is your staff prepared to handle a crisis?
 Are your data backup and other systems protected?
-Do you have contingencies for working remotely, storing equipment and supplies off-site, maintaining supply chains and other logistical concerns?
+Do you have contingencies for working remotely, storing equipment and supplies off-site, maintaining supply chains, and other logistical concerns?
 Take the time to understand how a hurricane or other severe weather event will impact every aspect of your business.
 Then, take measures to plug the holes.

-Pay Attention to the Weather
+Pay Attention to Your Location and the Weather

 Create a Hurricane-Specific Emergency Response Plan